Oleksandr Usyk vs. Rico Verhoeven odds, prediction, time: Boxing picks for May 23 fight card by top expert

 The WBC heavyweight championship will be on the line when heavyweight champion Oleksandr Usyk battles Rico Verhoeven, a famed kickboxer, in a 12-round boxing main event on Saturday.
-The main card is scheduled for 8 p.m.
-ET from the Giza Necropolis in Giza, Egypt.
-The event will be on DAZN pay-per-view.
+The main card is scheduled for 1 p.m.
+ET from the Giza Necropolis in Giza, Egypt, with the ring walk for this fight listed at approximately 5:48 p.m.
+ET The event will be on DAZN pay-per-view.
 Although Usyk holds the WBA, WBC and IBF heavyweight titles, only the WBC crown is up for grabs because the other sanctioning bodies refused to sanction this as a title fight because Verhoeven is unranked.

 Visit our DraftKings promo code review to see their latest offers and get started.